 Prior to 31 December 2015

-The Graduate Diploma in Nursing is a 36-unit course offered by the College of Nursing and Health Sciences and is available by distance education.
+The Graduate Diploma in Nursing is a 36-unit course offered by the Faculty of Medicine, Nursing and Health Sciences.

-The course articulates with the Graduate Certificate in Nursing and the Master of Nursing, and the sequentially developed topics enable progression through the three awards.
+The course articulates with the Graduate Certificate in Nursing and the Master of Nursing.
+The sequentially developed topics enable progression through the three awards.

 Students who have completed a graduate certificate are normally awarded up to 18 units of credit towards the graduate diploma.

-The Continence Nurse Advisor specialisation will be identified on the student's transcript of academic record and on the parchment presented to the student on completion of the course.
+The Clinical Nursing specialisation will be identified on the student''s transcript of academic record and on the parchment presented to the student on completion of the course.

-However, the Faculty may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.
+However, the Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

-The course aims to provide students with the opportunity to enhance their knowledge and skills in the area of continence nursing and to extend their general theoretical preparation in nursing knowledge and research .
+The course aims to provide students with the opportunity to enhance their knowledge and skills in clinical nursing and to extend their general theoretical preparation in nursing knowledge and research .

-Graduates of the course are expected to be able to:
+Graduates of this stream are expected to be able to:

-To qualify for the Graduate Diploma in Nursing (Continence Nurse Advisor), a student must complete 36 units with a grade of Pass or NGP or better in each topic, according to the program of study below.
+To qualify for the Graduate Diploma in Nursing (Clinical Nursing), a student must complete 36 units with a grade of Pass or NGP or better in each topic, according to the program of study below.

 A student who fails the clinical component of any topic will receive a Fail grade for the entire topic.